Thomas Zwiefelhofer: Later life

 He was a member of the board of directors of Vaduzer Medienhaus AG, the publisher of the Liechtensteiner Vaterland newspaper from 2021.
 He resigned from this position in 2024 as part of an effort to distance the newspaper from its connection to the Patriotic Union.

-Since 2021, Zwiefelhofer has been the president of the Patriotic Union, succeeding Günther Fritz.
-In 2024, he and the Patriotic Union supported the privatization of Radio Liechtenstein in a referendum on the matter; notably against the positions of prime minister Daniel Risch or then-prime ministerial candidate Brigitte Haas.
+Since 2021, Zwiefelhofer has been the president of the VU, succeeding Günther Fritz.
+In 2024, he and the VU supported the privatization of Radio Liechtenstein in a referendum on the matter; notably against the positions of now-prime minister Daniel Risch or then-prime ministerial candidate Brigitte Haas.
+His presidency saw the party become the largest party in the Landtag of Liechtenstein in the 2025 elections.
+Despite being re-elected as president in June 2025, Zwiefelhofer announced his resignation in February 2026 and was succeeded by Mario Wohlwend on 24 June 2026.

 Personal life

 Zwiefelhofer married Susanne Heeb on 27 September 1996 and they have three children together.
 He lives in Vaduz.